 This test method covers the determination of moisture, volatile matter, and ash in charcoal made from wood.
-The sample is ground in a specified manner and the moisture determined as loss in a drying oven at 105 °C. Volatile matter is determined as loss in weight at 950 °C under specified conditions.
-Ash is determined as the residue after burning to constant weight 750 °C.
+The sample is ground in a specified manner and the moisture determined as loss in weight in a drying oven at 105°C. Volatile matter is determined as loss in weight at 950°C under specified conditions.
+Ash is determined as the residue after burning to constant weight at 750°C.

-Procedure (for Activated carbon passing A No. 50 Sieve)
+Procedure (for Activated carbon Passing A No. 50 Sieve)

-1. Make duplicate determinations.

-2. Moisture Heat the muffle furnace to 750 °C and place previously ignited porcelain crucible (Note1) and covers in the furnace for 10 min.
-Cool the crucibles in a desicator for 1 hr.
+- 1. Make duplicate determinations. - 2.
+Moisture Heat the muffle furnace to 750°C and place previously ignited porcelain crucible (Note1) and covers in the furnace for 10 min.
+Cool the crucibles in a desiccator for 1 hr.
 Weigh the crucibles and add to each approximately 1 g, weighed to the nearest 0.1 mg, of the ground sample.
-Place the Samples in the oven at 105 °C for 2 hr.
-Place the dried samples in a desicator for 1 hr and weight (note2).
+Place the samples in the oven at 105°C for 2 hr.
+Place the dried samples in a desiccator for 1 hr and weigh (Note2).